-Chrisette Michele: Grammy Award-Winning R&B Artist Reportedly The Latest To Be Added To List Of Inauguration Performers
+Chrisette Michele: Grammy-Award-Winning R&B Artist Reportedly The Latest To Be Added To List Of Inauguration Performers

 — Questlove Gomez (@questlove) January 18, 2017

-As the LA Times also points out, Michele is a Grammy winner, receiving an award for her single “Be OK” back in 2009.
+As the L.A.
+Times also points out, Michele is a Grammy winner, receiving an award for her single “Be OK” back in 2009.

 [Featured Image by Paras Griffin/Getty Images]